MathieuandSpheroidalWaveFunctions/prolate_swf/readme.txt

                       and their first derivatives are computed
                  : =2 if radial functions of both kinds and their first derivatives are computed
           x1     : value of the radial coordinate x minus 1.0.
-This choice is made to avoid subtraction errors in calculating quantities containing x - 1 when x is close to unity. (a nominal value can be entered for x1 if ioprad = 0)
+                   [real*8 or real*16].
+This choice is made to avoid subtraction errors in calculating quantities
+                   containing x - 1 when x is close to unity.
+                   (a nominal value can be entered for x1 if ioprad = 0). x1 can range from very large to extremely small values, including 0.0.
+Note that for x1 = 0.0, ioprad must be set to 1 since the radial functions of the second kind and their first derivatives are infinite.
           iopang : (integer)
                  : =0 if angular functions are not computed : =1 if angular functions of the first kind